Terminologies of Online Auction Bidding

 4. Check rules for different categories of your product e.g. Adult Only section – For age & above 18+.

 6. Avoid inaccurate and misleading claims while creating your brochure.
-E.g. Mentioning as authorized distributor if you are not.
+E.g. Mentioning as an authorized distributor if you are not.

 What does it mean to sell at “Fair Market Value” (FMV) ?